oneapi-src/oneDPL/documentation/library_guide/kernel_templates/esimd/radix_sort.rst

    } // namespace esimd

-The functions sort data using radix sort algorithm.
-For small number of elements to sort, they invoke single-work-group implementation, otherwise multiple-work-group implementation based on onesweep algorithm variant.
+The functions sort data using the radix sort algorithm.
+For a small number of elements to sort, they invoke a single-work-group implementation; otherwise, they use a multiple-work-group implementation based on the onesweep algorithm variant.

 **Template Parameters**